 - 1 (12-ounce) jar marinated artichoke hearts

 - 1/4 cup mayonnaise

 Gather the ingredients.

 Preheat the oven to 350 F.

 Add the spinach and artichoke dip to a greased casserole dish.
+Sprinkle the top of the dish with the remaining parmesan cheese.

-Toss the Panko with the remaining parmesan cheese and sprinkle evenly over the top of the dip.
 At this point, you can refrigerate the dip if you are making it ahead of time.

 Bake for 20 minutes or until hot and bubbly.

 Serve immediately or at room temperature with chips, baguette slices, or credit.